How to Get Medical Marijuana in Ohio

 Once you have received your Medical Marijuana ID Card, you can purchase medical marijuana products at any certified dispensary in Ohio.
 Here’s what you should know:

-- The maximum amount of medical marijuana that you can purchase at a dispensary must be equal to or less than a 90-day supply.
+- The maximum amount of medical marijuana that you can purchase at a dispensary cannot be more than a 90-day supply.
+It is your doctor that will determine your 90-supply based on their evaluation of your needs.

-- Your Ohio mmj ID Card and another form of photo ID must be shown every time you purchase medical marijuana.
+- You will be asked to bring your Ohio mmj ID Card and another form of photo ID when you purchase medical marijuana products.

 - For Minor Patients: Caregiver or guardian supervision is necessary when purchasing medical marijuana at a dispensary.
-Similarly to adult patients, caregiver proof of ID is essential.
+Similarly to adult patients, caregiver proof of ID is needed.

 We will donate to charity for every appointment booking.